-21 In the US similar efforts have since been used to grapple with a federal system that governs policies across fifty states.
-Examples of the NG model in the US include among others, the Green Building Council's LEED standard, a voluntary certification process that has helped standardize the metrics of sustainability while also reducing the ecological footprint of new construction; educational initiatives like the No Child Left Behind Act (NCLB), which creates nation-wide goals and then allows states to develop localized methods for assessing school performance; and in public-housing reforms like Chicago's HOPE VI act which replaced top-down legislation with partnerships between planners and the actual communities in need of housing projects.
-As De Burca argues, these standards-based reforms represent pragmatic, participatory, and information-centric strategies that are designed to enlist states, private entities, NGOs and other social actors in an ongoing dialogue (De Burca 2010).
+36. In the United States, similar efforts have since been used to grapple with a federal system that governs policies across 50 states.
+Examples of the NG model in the United States include among others, the Green Building Council's Leadership in Energy and Environmental Design (LEED) standard, a voluntary certification process that has helped standardize the metrics of sustainability while reducing the ecological footprint of new construction; educational initiatives such as the No Child Left Behind Act, which creates nationwide goals and then allows states to develop localized methods for assessing school performance; and in public housing reforms such as Chicago's HOPE VI act, which replaced top-down legislation with partnerships between planners and the actual communities in need of housing projects.
+As argued by de Búrca (2010), these standards-based reforms represent pragmatic, participatory, and information-centric strategies that are designed to enlist states, private entities, NGOs, and other social actors in an ongoing dialogue.
 NG, then, aims to reshape both the means and ends of legislation.

-The emphasis on consensus is particularly prevalent in the European versions of NG.
-The American versions emphasize deliberation first and consensus second (Cristie Ford, personal comment).
+37. The emphasis on consensus is particularly prevalent in the European versions of NG.
+The U.S. versions emphasize deliberation first and consensus second (Cristie Ford, personal comment).

-(Cristie Ford, personal comment).
-23 For Slaughter, the Basel process is a good example of the workings of such "epistemic communities" (Slaughter 2005: 42).
+38. For Slaughter (2005, p.
+42), the Basel process is a good example of the workings of such "epistemic communities."